PiotrCiosmak/Automotive-partner-backend/README.md

 ## Room for Improvement

-Room for improvement:

 - Create an IOS and Android application for drivers and management.

 ## Acknowledgements

 Give credit here.

-- This project was created as a final project in the Advanced Web Application Design course.
+- Part of this project was created as a final project in the Advanced Web Application Design course.
 - Many thanks to Adrian Widłak who oversaw the whole project.
+- The entire prototype project was written as my engineering thesis.